top of page

 When to See a Doctor

-• Severe or Persistent Symptoms: If your symptoms last more than 10 days or get worse over time, like a long-lasting cough, chest pain, or extreme tiredness, you should see a doctor.
-These symptoms might mean a more serious issue.
+• Severe or Persistent Symptoms: If your flu symptoms last longer than 10 days or get worse, you should see a doctor.
+Watch for signs like a long-lasting cough, chest pain, extreme tiredness, trouble breathing, or a high fever that doesn't get better.
+These could be signs of complications or a more serious illness that needs medical care quickly.

 If you have health concerns, feel free to contact the experts at Volusia Medical Center.
 Our team of medical professionals is ready to give you personalized care and treatment based on your needs.
 Contact us and schedule a consultation today to take the next step toward better health.